 The process of deciding fault in a car accident varies from state to state.
 Some states follow a no-fault rule which doesn’t allow the at-fault driver to be sued for damages, while other states follow the at-fault rule where damages can be claimed from the other party.
 In at-fault states, if it isn’t clear which driver is at-fault in an accident, both drivers can be found at fault.
 The percentage of fault that both drivers are at fault for is decided by examining the evidence, getting statements from both parties involved in the accident, speaking with witnesses, and deciding how much of a part both parties had in the car accident occurring.
 Once a percentage is decided for both parties, in at-fault states that follow modified comparative negligence, if that number is over 50% the only party that can recover damages is the less at-fault party, but in others, both parties can recover damages.

-In states where both parties in a car accident can recover damages, the amount of money that each party receives is determined by the percentage of they are at fault.
+In states where both parties in a car accident can recover damages, the amount of money that each party receives is determined by the percentage of fault.
 For example, in an accident with $50,000 in damages, if one party is 20% at fault and the other driver is 80% at fault, the party who is 20% at fault for the accident would get 80% of that amount and the other driver would get 20% of it.
 If you have been involved in a car accident that you are partially at fault for, but do not agree with the percentage of fault that was assigned to your actions, it’s important to talk to a car accident lawyer.
 Your lawyer will analyze your case and help you determine if it is worth it for you to dispute it or not.

 Is Fault for a Car Accident Always Equal?